fabrimaz/FantasyF1/README.md

 # FantasyF1
-A simple website to handle a fantasy team for the Fanta F1
+A simple website to handle a fantasy team for the FantaF1